jorgeutd/grainger-llm-label-verifier/README.md

 ## Usage

-This project provides two distinct implementations, run via their respective notebooks:
+This project provides two distinct implementations, primarily designed to be run via their respective Jupyter notebooks.
+While the code is structured into reusable `src` modules, a fully integrated command-line script (`main.py`) was not completed due to the time constraints of the exercise.
+The notebooks provide the complete end-to-end workflow for each approach.

 ### 1. Ensemble Approach (Notebook 00)